jaredsburrows/android-gradle-java-app-template/README.md

 ## `Android Studio` or `Intellij` Support(Simple):
 1. Import/Open this project with Android Studio/Intellij(click on `build.gradle`)
 2. Change the Build Variant Test Artifact to `Unit Tests` instead of `Instrumentation Tests`
+3. Right click a unit test located in `src/main/test` and click test

 ## Comand Line(Advanced):
 ##### Clone with `Git`: